Hi there Holly,

 Well, I am afraid there is no such thing as an "electronegative solution".
 It doesn't make sense.

-"Electronegative" is an adjective applied to an ATOM: some atoms are more electronegative than others.
+"Electronegative" is an adjective, a numerical value applied to an atom: some atoms are more electronegative than others.
 The term isn't applied to other items, like liquids or solutions or compounds or molecules (which are made of more than one atom.)